AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 ## Errors and troubleshooting {#errors-and-troubleshooting}

 When creating the destination, you might receive the following error messages: `Cannot have more than 60 interests per list (Across all categories)` or `400 BAD_REQUEST`.
-This happens when you exceed the 60 group names in a single group or across several groups within the same audience limit, as described in the [guardrails](#guardrails) section.
+This happens when you exceed the 60 group names (or interest categories) in a single group or across several groups within the same audience limit, as described in the [guardrails](#guardrails) section.
 To fix this error, make sure you are not exceeding the group name limit in [!DNL Mailchimp].

 Refer to the [[!DNL Mailchimp] errors page](https://mailchimp.com/developer/marketing/docs/errors/) for a comprehensive list of status and error codes with explanations.